ADP424/TheOneSetFormatter/instructions.md

 1. `pip install -r requirements.txt`

 2. Run `python main.py` from the root directory.
+    1. Add `-nc` to skip processing the regular cards.
+    2. Add `-nt` to skip processing the tokens.

 3. All the cards should appear in `cards/processed_cards`.
     1. If you think a card should have been processed but wasn't, check `log.txt` for the filename it was looking for and make sure all the characters match.